News

-By concentrating trading activity in more stable moments, it brings a higher degree of selectivity to certain non-displayed order types.
-That selectivity can help reduce adverse price movement and improve overall execution outcomes.
-In testing, Ultra-Passive showed meaningfully improved markouts relative to Signal v6 under similar market conditions, reinforcing the impact of greater selectivity.
+By concentrating trading activity in more opportune moments, it is designed to bring a higher degree of selectivity to help reduce adverse price movement and improve overall execution outcomes.
+In testing, Ultra-Passive showed meaningfully improved markouts compared to Signal v6 under similar market conditions, reinforcing the impact of greater selectivity.

 Why Ultra-Passive Signal?

-Ultra-Passive Signal is designed to pursue a similar objective: using a more sensitive and persistent signal to concentrate execution in stable market conditions through quote imbalance detection.
+Ultra-Passive Signal is designed to pursue that objective by using a more sensitive and persistent signal designed to detect quote imbalance and concentrate execution in more favorable markets.

 • D-Peg and P-Peg orders do not exercise price discretion

-Unlike Signal v6, which is designed to turn off after a brief duration, Ultra-Passive remains active for as long as imbalanced quote conditions are detected, turning off only when the market for that security returns to a balanced state.
+Unlike Signal v6, which is designed to turn off discretion for 2ms, Ultra-Passive remains active for as long as imbalanced quote conditions are detected, turning off only when that security returns to a balanced state.

 What This Means For Performance

-That difference in persistence is designed to affect execution outcomes.
-In testing, this approach resulted in improved markout performance relative to Signal v6 for highly passive strategies under similar market conditions.
+That difference in approach affects execution outcomes.
+In testing, this approach resulted in improved markout performance relative to Signal v6 under similar market conditions.

 A common way to measure execution performance is via a markout, or the direction and magnitude of a price change following a trade over a specified time frame.

-By restricting discretion while imbalanced conditions persist, Ultra-Passive reduces the likelihood of executing during moments of instability.
-As a result, the subset of trades that remain eligible under Ultra-Passive logic exhibited improved markout behavior relative to the broader Signal v6 sample.
+By restricting discretion while imbalanced conditions persist, Ultra-Passive reduces the likelihood of execution during moments when the market is likely to move against you in the near future.
+As a result, the subset of trades that remained eligible under Ultra-Passive logic exhibited improved performance relative to the broader Signal v6 sample.

 While this selectivity can result in fewer fills, the trades that do occur tend to align more closely with more positive trading outcomes.